gre

 Resources for GRE Preparation

-There are various materials and online resources available that can help you prepare for GRE syllabus for MS and other programs abroad.
+There are various materials and online resources available that can help you prepare for the GRE syllabus for MS and other programs abroad.
 We have given some recommendations which are helpful for your preparation:

 Recommended books: